liambarrett26/Dimitrov-Systematic-SNHL-Phenotyping/search_results.md

 (Hearing Loss OR Audiometr*) AND (Machine Learning OR Cluster analysis OR Artificial Intelligence)

 ### Scopus
+("Hearing loss" OR "Hearing Impair*" OR "sensorineural" OR "sensori neural" OR "age related hearing loss" OR presbyacusis or deaf*) AND ("pure tone audio*" OR audiometr* OR auditory OR PTA OR "hearing test" OR "hearing assess*" OR "speech in noise" OR SIN or "speech perception" OR ABR OR "auditory brainstem response" OR "auditory evoked potent*" OR AEP OR "otoacoustic emiss*" OR OAE) AND (“Machine learning” or cluster* OR "artificial intelligence")

 ### GitHub
 "Audiometry" - 66 repositories